In Cairo, one family's story shows rise of radical threat

 "I was surprised and shocked," said the wife and mother, a woman in her thirties who declined to give her full name during an interview at the modest family home in the al-Matariya district of northeast Cairo.
 She heard of their deaths on TV.

-Both the authorities and Ansar Bayt al-Maqdis said the elder Abdel Raouf had fought in Syria, along with another member of his cell from the same Cairo neighbourhood in the city's northeast.
+Both the authorities and Ansar Bayt al-Maqdis said the elder Abdel Raouf had fought in Syria, along with another member of his cell from the same Cairo neighborhood in the city's northeast.

 His wife described her husband as a God-fearing man who spoke little of politics and travelled a lot for work.